+er

+290. Bibliography (1)

+Use of basic reference books, journals, pertinent bibliographies preparatory to the writing of a master's thesis.

-Prerequisites: Microbiology 102 and 105; Chemistry 114B or 115B.
-Recommended: Biology 101, 110.
-Biological and chemical nature of disease-producing bacteria.
-Application of experimental information to diagnostic laboratory procedures.
-291. Research Techniques (3) Prerequisites: Major in a biological science and two upper division courses in the area of microbiology or consent of instructor.
-Analysis of research procedures in microbiology, 297.
-Research (1-3) Research in one of the fields of microbiology.
+291. Research Techniques (3)

+Prerequisites: Major in a biological science and two upper division courses in the area of microbiology or consent of instructor.
+Analysis of research procedures in microbiology.

+297. Research (1-3)

+Research in one of the fields of microbiology.
 Maximum credit six units applicable on a master's degree.

-298. Special Study (1-3) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+298. Special Study (1-3)

+Prerequisite: Consent of staff; to be arranged with department chairman and

 Individual study.
 Six units maximum credit.